 Spend a perfect summer day lounging on a sandy beach.
 It’s a day-use park outfitted with water sports rentals, steps from the sand.
 Find kayaks, aqua cycle trikes, paddle boards and jet skis.
 Restrooms, picnic tables and a playground round out the facilities.

-Parking $10 during the summer.
+Parking $10 per day during the summer.

 Located between Bear and Coon Streets in downtown Kings Beach on the north shore of Lake Tahoe on the California side.